Mehrgarh: Periods of occupation

-Mehrgarh Period I (pre-7000 BCE–5500 BCE)
+Mehrgarh Period I (5250-4650 BCE)

-The Mehrgarh Period I (pre-7000 BCE – 5500 BCE) was Neolithic and aceramic (without the use of pottery).
+Recent radiocarbon dating on teeth done by Mutin and Zazzo has placed the dating of Mehrgarh Period I between 5250 and 4650 BCE, differently from Jarrige's earlier dating pre-7000–5500 BCE.
+It was Neolithic and aceramic (without the use of pottery).
 The earliest farming in the area was developed by semi-nomadic people using plants such as wheat and barley and animals such as sheep, goats and cattle.
 The settlement was established with unbaked mud-brick buildings and most of them had four internal subdivisions.
 Numerous burials have been found, many with elaborate goods such as baskets, stone and bone tools, beads, bangles, pendants, and occasionally animal sacrifices, with more goods left with burials of males.
 Ornaments of sea shell, limestone, turquoise, lapis lazuli and sandstone have been found, along with simple figurines of women and animals.
 Seashells from far seashores, and lapis lazuli from as far away as present-day Badakshan, show good contact with those areas.
 One ground stone axe was discovered in a burial, and several more were obtained from the surface.
 These ground stone axes are the earliest to come from a stratified context in South Asia.

 Periods I, II, and III are considered contemporaneous with another site called Kili Gul Mohammad.
-The aceramic Neolithic phase in the region had originally been called the 'Kili Gul Muhammad phase'.
-While the Kili Gul Muhammad site, itself, probably started c.
-5500 BC, the subsequent discoveries now allow to define the dates of 7000-5000 BC for this aceramic Neolithic phase.
+The aceramic Neolithic phase in the region had originally been called the Kili Gul Muhammad phase.

 In 2001, archaeologists studying the remains of nine men from Mehrgarh discovered that the people of this civilization knew proto-dentistry.
 In April 2006, it was announced in the scientific journal Nature that the oldest (and first early Neolithic) evidence for the drilling of human teeth in vivo (i.e. in a living person) was found in Mehrgarh.
 According to the authors, their discoveries point to a tradition of proto-dentistry in the early farming cultures of that region.
 "Here we describe eleven drilled molar crowns from nine adults discovered in a Neolithic graveyard in Pakistan that dates from 7,500 to 9,000 years ago.
 These findings provide evidence for a long tradition of a type of proto-dentistry in early farming culture."